 The general health of the brain is often associated with the health of the default mode network (DMN), often considered the template network of the brain.
 It is a large-scale brain network primarily composed of the lateral parietal cortex, posterior cingulate cortex, medial prefrontal cortex, precuneus and the entorhinal cortex.
 The DMN is prominent when the brain is in its quiet state of repose.
 Several brain diseases, including Alzheimer’s Disease and Parkinson’s Disease has been associated with dysfunctional DMN.

 In a nutshell, the Default Mode Network (DMN) has been linked to the general health of the brain and is involved in various domains of cognitive and social processing.
-Do you know of a better target for brain photobiomodulation?
-If so, let us know.

 The Theory behind Pulse Rates

 We have found that the pulse rate matters in brain PBM.
 The brain responds to pulse rate stimulation in specific ways.
 When we stimulate a healthy brain in gamma (40 Hz), we can elevate the amplitude of gamma and other fast waves in alpha and beta in the brain while reducing those of the slow delta and theta .
 Independent researchers have found success in the use of the Vielight Neuro Gamma for dementia , Parkinson’s Disease ; and the Vielight Alpha (10 Hz) in traumatic brain injury .
 However, please note that our devices are still general wellness device and not medical devices.
 We don’t claim efficacy for any indication and can only point towards research already published with our devices. (https://www.vielight.com/research)

 Validation via Research